yixiao1/Action-Based-Representation-Learning/README.md

         python3 main.py --single-process train --gpus 0 --encoder-folder ENCODER --encoder-exp BC_im_50Hours_seed1 --encoder-checkpoint 100000 -f EXP -e BC_im_50Hours_seed1_encoder_frozen_1FC_30mins

-   where `--single-process` defines the process type, `--gpus` defined the gpu to be used, `--encoder-folder` is the experiment folder in `_logs` of the encoder to be used, `--encoder-exp` is the experiment of encoder to be used, `--encoder-checkpoint` is the specific encoder checkpoint to be used, `-f` is the folder to save experiments of affordances prediction, `-e` is the experiment of affordance training
+   where `--single-process` defines the process type, `--gpus` defined the gpu to be used, `--encoder-folder` is the experiment folder name of the encoder to be used, `--encoder-exp` is the experiment name of encoder to be used, `--encoder-checkpoint` is the specific encoder checkpoint to be used, `-f` is is the experiment folder name you defined in `config` folder for affordances prediction, `-e` is the experiment name you defined in `config` folder for affordances prediction

 -------------------------------------------------------------
 ### Validate on affordances prediction